 If Available PLMN List IE, and optionally also Extended Available PLMN List IE, is contained in GNB-DU CONFIGURATION UPDATE ACKNOWLEDGE message, the gNB-DU shall overwrite the whole available PLMN list and update the corresponding system information.

 If in GNB-DU CONFIGURATION UPDATE message, the Cell Direction IE is present, the gNB-CU should use it to understand whether the cell is for UL or DL only.
 If in GNB-DU CONFIGURATION UPDATE message, the Cell Direction IE is omitted in the Served Cell Information IE it shall be interpreted as that the Cell Direction is Bi-directional.

+If the gNB-DU TNL Association To Remove List IE is contained in the gNB-DU CONFIGURATION UPDATE message, the Endpoint IP address and port IE for for both TNL endpoints of each of the TNLA to be removed shall be included in the gNB-DU TNL Association To Remove List IE. The gNB-CU shall consider the TNL endpoints for TNLAs to be removed reusable for future newly established TNLAs.

+Interaction with the gNB-CU Configuration Update Procedure

+If the gNB-DU TNL Association to Remove List IE is contained in the GNB-DU CONFIGURATION UPDATE message the gNB-CU shall, if supported, initiate removal of the TNL association(s) indicated by the received gNB-DU Transport Layer Address towards the gNB-DU via the gNB-CU Configuration Update procedure.

 <Unchanged Text Omitted>